New Jersey Condo Law Update (2026): Structural Inspections and Reserve Funding Rules Explained

 South Jersey Shore Takeaways (Atlantic and Cape May County)

-• Older buildings and buildings with concrete-based structural systems deserve extra attention due to age and coastal exposure.
+• Older buildings and buildings with concrete or masonry structural systems deserve extra attention due to age and coastal exposure.

 • Reserve documentation and funding practices are becoming a more visible part of condo transactions.